dassiorleando/tasktor/README.md

 ### Meteor
 #### Version 1.4.1.3
-Firstly install Meteor using the following guide: [Meteor](https://www.meteor.com/install) For me it was the simple command:
+Firstly **install** Meteor using the following guide: [Meteor](https://www.meteor.com/install) For me on a MAC it was the simple command:
 ```bash
 $ curl https://install.meteor.com/ | sh
 ```